-The reason for the law’s insistence is so that any employee who holds you responsible for an accident and injury suffered at work, or the development of some illness or longer-term medical condition which arrises from their employment with you, is assured of receiving the compensation to which they are entitled.
+The reason for this law is so that any employee who holds you responsible for an accident and injury suffered at work, or the development of some illness or longer-term medical condition which arises from their employment with you, is assured of receiving the compensation to which they are entitled.

 The requirement is taken sufficiently seriously and robustly that you may be faced with fines of up to £2,500 for every day that you do not have this liability insurance.

 The law also stipulates that the minimum amount of cover you have is no less than £5 million.
 Not only do the policies we arrange recognise that legal minimum, but as a matter of course go several steps further by providing you a generous £10 million of cover.

 When your customers hire you for the trade in which you are skilled, they are putting a good deal of trust in you.

 That trust anticipates that the works you complete are safe and structurally stable and that during the course of the work you do, nothing is likely to cause injury or property damage to others – either your customers, visitors to their home or commercial premises, neighbours or the public at large.